Changing Spousal Support

 There may be a variety of circumstances where a spouse who is either receiving spousal support or paying spousal support wants to change the support payments.
 Changes to a spouse’s financial situation, employment, health or relationship status, for example, may prompt one spouse to want to change the spousal support payments.
 Generally speaking there needs to be a material change of circumstances before a court will consider changing spousal support payments.
 Different considerations apply depending on whether you are changing a spousal support agreement or a court order for spousal support.

-Changing an AgreementSpouses may, of course, agree to change their own agreement.
-Sometimes agreements provide for a review of the support payments under specified circumstances.
-If spouses do not agree to the changes a court application is necessary.
-A court could order a change to a spousal support agreement if there was fraud or deception about a spouse’s finances at the time the agreement was made.
-Spousal support agreements may also be changed if one spouse took advantage of the other spouse and the agreement is significantly unfair.
-A court could also change spousal support payments under an agreement where that agreement provided for such a review.
 Outside of these situations, it may be difficult to get a court to order a change to spousal support where the agreement was fairly negotiated and intended to be final.
-In the event that the court does agree to consider a change, it will be necessary to show a material change of circumstances, discussed in more detail below.
+In the event that the court does agree to consider a change, it will be necessary to show a material change of circumstances.
+Material changes are discussed in more detail below.

 - the needs of the receiving spouse

 - the paying spouse’s ability to pay spousal support at the time they got behind

 - the paying spouse’s ability to pay now and in the future

 - whether paying the arrears would cause undue hardship to the paying spouse

 - any explanation regarding a delay in asking for relief from arrears